All activities should be supervised by an adult. As an Amazon Associate, I earn from qualifying purchases. This post may contain affiliate links.

 Now all the walls are solid, and the bookcase is almost ready.
 You can use it as it is or add finishes.
 We have used thick paper to cover the shelf.

-Other ways to finish are to use a big size vinyl sticker sheet or painting with acrylic paint.
+Other ways to finish are to use a large vinyl sticker sheet or paint with acrylic paint.

 It is done!
 Pretty easy, isn’t it??
 And definitely costs almost nothing.